 The three-day contest took place partly underground, including a simulated mine rescue of a live accident victim.

-Aaron Sachs and Associates sends congratulations to the 2nd Place Overall Contest winner from Missouri S & T, Rolla, and the five other Missouri teams who entered this important competition.
+Aaron Sachs & Associates, P.C. sends congratulations to the 2nd Place Overall Contest winner from Missouri S & T, Rolla, and the five other Missouri teams who entered this important competition.